-3.6 Note on how employee salaries were taken into account when designing the remuneration policy implementation acts separately for the management board, management and employees with contracts in line with the collective agreement, taking into account the scope of responsibilities and level of powers.
+3.7 Note on how employee salaries were taken into account when designing the Remuneration Policy

+The Remuneration Policy is the basis for determining the remuneration policy for employees at all Company levels.
+More detailed regulation of remuneration for the entire Company is provided in implementation acts separately for the management board, management and employees with contracts in line with the collective agreement, taking into account the scope of responsibilities and level of powers.